ansible/awx/docs/docsite/rst/userguide/jobs.rst

 |job details example of inventory sync|

 .. |job details example of inventory sync| image:: ../common/images/jobs-show-job-results-for-inv-sync.png
-                                           :alt: Example of Inventory Sync in Job Details
+                                           :alt: Example output for a successful Inventory Sync job

 .. note:: An inventory update can be performed while a related job is running.
 In cases where you have a big project (around 10 GB), disk space on ``/tmp`` may be an issue.